-REFRIGERATOR-FREEZER
+REFRIGERATOR/FREEZER

-General information about the Refrigerator-Freezer and its operation:
+General information about the refrigerator/freezer and its operation:

-- Generally, RV Refrigerator-Freezers are designed to keep food cool but are not intended to flash freeze or cool food quickly.
-Stock the Refrigerator-Freezer with already cold or frozen food. - Arrange items in the Refrigerator-Freezer for free airflow between them. - Before going on a trip, operate the Refrigerator-Freezer on shore power for 8 hours or overnight to cool it sufficiently before using. - A thermometer kept in your Refrigerator-Freezer will help you monitor temperature inside. - The Refrigerator-Freezer is wired to 12V DC only.
-When you are connected to shore power, the power center will convert the 110V current to 12V DC to provide power to the Refrigerator-Freezer. - Movement during travel should not affect performance much.
-For best results, ensure the trailer is pulling level to the ground.
-Make sure you read the Refrigerator Freezer's safety and operating instructions included in the owner's packet.
+- Generally, RV refrigerators/freezers are designed to keep food cool but are not intended to flash freeze or cool food quickly.
+Stock the refrigerator with already cold or frozen food. - Arrange items in the refrigerator for free airflow between them. - Before going on a trip, operate the refrigerator on shore power for 8 hours or overnight to cool it sufficiently before using. - A refrigerator thermometer kept in your refrigerator will help you monitor temperature inside. - The refrigerator is wired to 12V DC only.
+When you are connected to shore power, the power center will convert the 120V current to 12V DC to provide power to the refrigerator. - Movement during travel should not affect refrigerator performance much.
+For best results ensure the trailer is pulling level to the ground.

-Make sure you read the Refrigerator-Freezer's safety and operating instructions included in the owner's packet.
+Make sure you read the refrigerator/freezer's safety and operating instructions included in the owner's packet.